mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P01-Getting-Started/readme.md

 Note that we can still provide a value for `starting_health` which replaces the default value of 100 that we gave in the `__init__` method!
 If when we instantiated our hero with only a name: `Hero("Grace Hopper")`, then their `current_health` would've been 100!

+**NOTE!** The code above is inside the `if __name__ == "__main__":` block.
+This block will only run if this script is called directly.
+The if/code block here prevents this block from being run when this script is imported by anotther script.

+Why?
+This allows us to test the code here by running: `python3 hero.py`.
+Later we want to import the `Hero` class but we won't want to run this test code.

 # Fight!

 It's time to get a one vs one battle happening!
 Your job is to create a method that will allow each hero to attack the other.